Leaders of integrity or infamy found in The Book of Mormon provide the fodder for spiritual growth and self-improvement. It was made for us.

-Liberty and freedom are on the minds of many Americans as changes course through society.
+Liberty and freedom are on the minds of many Americans and other free people as changes course through society.
 Groups with differing causes rally for freedom and opportunities long denied them due to ignorance and bigotry.
 Freedoms are sought now that were not considered rights but privileges.
 Religious norms no longer permeate society as secularism continues to erode the influence of God on many nations—the erosion of the influence of God not the influence of religion.

 Captain Moroni, the chief captain of the armies of a nation called Nephites in the ancient Americas, was on the verge of a troubling political issue that would dynamically change the government of his nation permanently.
 A man by the name of Amalickiah achieved a celebrity among the Nephites that elevated him to a status where he determined to be king (read about it here).
-The Nephite government had changed to a somewhat democratic form of government at the time this commotion with starting a new kingdom began, and the people caused no small stir about the matter, namely Captain Moroni.
+The Nephite government had changed to a somewhat democratic form at the time this commotion with starting a new kingdom began, and the people caused no small stir about the matter, namely Captain Moroni.